Evolving Curricula with Regret-Based Environment Design: Adversarially Compounding Complexity

 In this section we introduce a new algorithm for UED, combining an evolutionary environment generator with a principled regret-based curator.
 Unlike PLR which relies on random sampling to produce new batches of training levels, we instead propose to make \emph{edits} (e.g. mutations) to previously curated ones.
 Evolutionary methods have been effective in a variety of challenging optimization problems \citep{neuronature, qdnature}, yet typically rely on handcrafted, domain-specific rules.
 For example, POET manually filters BipedalWalker levels to have a return in the range $[50,300]$.
 The key insight in this work is that regret serves as a domain-agnostic fitness function for evolution, making it possible to consistently produce batches of levels at the frontier of agent capabilities across domains.
 Indeed, by iteratively editing and curating the resulting levels, the levels in the level replay buffer quickly increase in complexity.
 As such, we call our method \emph{\methodlong{}}, or \method{}.

 \method{} does not rely on a specific editing mechanism, which could be any mutation process used in other open-ended evolutionary approaches \citep{chromaria}.
 In this paper, editing involves making a handful of changes (e.g. adding or removing obstacles in a maze), which can operate directly on environment elements within the level or on a more indirect encoding such as the latent-space representation of the level under a generative model of the environment.

 In general, editing may rely on more advanced mechanisms, such as search-based methods, but in this work we predominantly make use of simple, random mutations. \method{} makes the key assumption that regret varies smoothly with the environment parameters $\Theta$, such that the regret of a level is close to the regret of others within a small edit distance.
 If this is the case, then small edits to a single high-regret level should lead to the discovery of entire batches of high-regret levels---which could be an otherwise challenging task in high-dimensional design spaces.

 Following PLR \citep{jiang2021robustplr}, we do not immediately train on edited levels.
 Instead, we first evaluate them and only add them to the level replay buffer if they have high regret, estimated by positive value loss (Equation \ref{eqn:pvl}).
-We consider two different criteria for selecting which replayed levels to edit: Under the ``easy'' criterion, we edit those levels which the agent can currently solve with low regret, approximated as the agent's return minus its regret.
-Under the ``batch'' criterion, we simply edit the entire batch of replayed levels.
-The full procedure is shown in Algorithm \ref{alg:accel}.
+The full procedure is shown in Algorithm~\ref{alg:accel}.